cucumber/cucumber-jvm/junit-platform-engine/README.md

 ### Exclusive Resources ###

 The JUnit Platform supports parallel execution.
-To avoid flakey tests when multiple scenarios manipulate the same resource tests can be [synchronized][junit5-user-guide-synchronization] on that resource.
+To avoid flaky tests when multiple scenarios manipulate the same resource, tests can be [synchronized][junit5-user-guide-synchronization] on that resource.

 [junit5-user-guide-synchronization]: https://junit.org/junit5/docs/current/user-guide/#writing-tests-parallel-execution-synchronization

-To synchronize a scenario on a specific resource the scenario must be tagged and this tag mapped to a lock for a specific resource.
-A resource is identified by a string and can be either locked with a read-write-lock, or a read-lock.
+To synchronize a scenario on a specific resource, the scenario must be tagged and this tag mapped to a lock for the specific resource.
+A resource is identified by a String and can be either locked with a read-write-lock, or a read-lock.

-For example:
+For example, the following tags:

 ```gherkin
 Feature: Exclusive resources